 MKT 101 Orientation to the Ancell Undergraduate Business Program 1 SH

 The purpose of this course is to familiarize business students with their learning environment at the Ancell School and WCSU.
 Students will also be oriented to the topics and techniques in the Ancell business program and be provided with perspectives for career development.
-Prerequisite: Freshman in a Business program.
+Prerequisite: Freshman (less than 30 credits) in a Business program.

 MKT 200 Principles of Marketing 3 SH